 Aydian had a successful year in 2015 when not only did his take on an iconic Adam Levine photo become viral, but he also became runner up in the Men's Health cover competition, becoming the first transgender man to be considered as a finalist, even winning the public vote in the process!
 He has been featured in many places and even interviewed by Ellen DeGeneres.

 So let's get into creating Aydian in vector.
+Find incredible Adobe Illustrator Brushes for this portrait and more from Envato Market and Envato Elements.

 Aydian was kind enough to provide us with a high-resolution image of himself for this tutorial.
 He's been photographed by many people, but I have chosen a selfie he took of himself as I know for sure he will hold the copyright to the image.

 I've picked a photo of him which I feel is a true likeness of him.
 We all know there are photos of ourselves from certain angles in which we don't look ourselves.
-So as I want people to recognise Aydian from the portrait, I needed a true likeness.
+So as I want people to recognize Aydian from the portrait, I needed a true likeness.

 I'm going to use Adobe Photoshop to greyscale the image.
 I do this by going to Image > Adjustments > Black and White.